×

 • a US citizen or permanent resident

-• a member of one of the listed historically underrepresented populations: African American, Hispanic American, American Indian, Alaska Native, Native Hawaiian, and Native Pacific Islander
+• a member of one of the listed historically underrepresented populations (as defined by the National Science Foundation): African American, Hispanic American, American Indian, Alaska Native, Native Hawaiian, and Native Pacific Islander

 • Enrolled full-time and have a declared undergraduate major in Biology, Chemistry, Computer Science, Cybersecurity, Engineering, Information Systems, Mathematics, Physics